 Miami University is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (please see http://miamioh.edu/oue/accreditation/).

 Note: Some courses, for example the Earth Expeditions courses, can be taken for stand-alone graduate credit outside the degree program.
-Additionally, select courses at AIP Master Institutions can be taken for stand-alone graduate credit and may also count toward the Association of Zoos & Aquariums (AZA) Professional Development Certificate Program (see FAQ's for further information)
+Additionally, select courses can be taken for stand-alone graduate credit and can also count toward the Association of Zoos & Aquariums (AZA) Professional Development Certificate Program (see FAQ's for further information).